RISC OS character set

 The Acorn RISC OS character set was used in the Acorn Archimedes series and subsequent computers from 1987 onwards.
-It is an extension of ISO/IEC 8859-1.
+It is an extension of ISO/IEC 8859-1, similar to the Windows CP1252 in that many of the added characters are typographical punctuation marks.

 Code page layout (standard)

 At 0x83 is a box with another box inside it on the top left-hand corner, meaning "resize window".
 At 0x84 is a 'bubble-writing' X, meaning "close window".
 At 0x87 is an unusual character that is a subscript 8 followed by a superscript 7.
 It is not proposed for Unicode.
 At 0x88, 0x89, 0x8A, and 0x8B are left, right, up, and down bubble arrows for window scrollbars.
-The Homerton font does not have these characters.
-EFF, a third-party supplier of RISC OS outline fonts, has a different, but similar character set.

 The following table shows the RISC OS character set.
-Each character is shown with a potential Unicode equivalent if available.
-Space and control characters are represented by the abbreviations for their names.
-Differences from ISO-8859-1 are shown with darker shading on top of their legend colours.
+Each character is shown with a potential Unicode equivalent in the tooltip.

 Code page layout (Electronic Font Foundry 1.1)

+The Homerton font, a clone of Helvetica, does not have these characters.
+EFF, a third-party supplier of RISC OS outline fonts, has a different, but similar character set.
 This RISC OS Latin-1 character set was used by Electronic Font Foundry.

-Code page layout (BBC Master microcomputer)

-This character set was used in the BBC Master microcomputer.